zacharski/ml-class/projects/Crate-and-Barrel.md

 ### Submission

 You will submit your solution to Kaggle using the Late Submission button.
 In your github repository place your code and your Kaggle results (an image is fine).
-If you code is a Python Jupyter Notebook make sure you have a writeup explaining your solution.
-If you code is just a source code file, have an additional readme file outlining and discussing your solution.
+If your code is a Python Jupyter Notebook make sure you have a writeup explaining your solution.
+If your code is just a source code file, have an additional readme file outlining and discussing your solution.